ExaESM-WP4/JupyterHub-Evaluation-Whitepaper/white-paper.md

 They are also meant to facilitate collaboration by ensuring comparability of software environments among one or more users, and to support reproducibility via documenting and sharing environments in a fully self-sufficient way that requires no informal specification of details and no manual steps (see [@Sandve-et-al-2013]).

-## Evaluation results
+# Evaluation results

 In this section, we'll describe the JupyterHub solution provided by the Jülich Supercomputing Center (JSC) with respect to the evaluation criteria listed above.
-Where appropriate, we will also refer to other solutions for using Jupyter on high-performance computing systems, or to other JupyterHub-based services.
+Where appropriate, we will also refer to other solutions for using Jupyter on high-performance computing systems, or to other JupyterHub-based services, such as the purely SSH-based solution described in [@geomar-jupyter-ssh-guide]

-PROVIDE A VERY BRIEF INTRODUCTION TO THE OTHER SOLUTIONS HERE

-### Accessibility of the Jupyter service
+## Accessibility

 While we could not do a full analysis of the availability and accessibility of the Jupyter@JSC system, we had the opportunity of running sporadic tests that covered different times of day on normal working days and weekends.
 In these tests, we found that the JupyterHub was accessible and responsive from different operating systems, and from different network configurations (wired institutional network at GEOMAR, WiFi at GEOMAR, WiFi at home, mobile WiFi hotspot) and provided a smooth user experience most of the time.